Real Estate in Caracas, Venezuela

 If you are thinking about moving to Caracas, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "The average cost of housing in Caracas can vary greatly depending on the area and type of property.
 However, due to the country's ongoing economic crisis and hyperinflation, housing prices have significantly decreased in recent years.
-As of 2021, it is difficult to provide an accurate average cost for housing in Caracas, as prices can fluctuate rapidly and dramatically," said one person in Caracas.
+As of 2021, it is difficult to provide an accurate average cost for housing in Caracas, as prices can fluctuate rapidly and dramatically," remarked one member in Caracas.

 Should I buy or rent a home in Caracas?